Area51 Project - Old Man to Renegade:

 Fall 2009 Update:

-Young Joe finally wore out the '96 Formula 583 he bought last fall, so I bought what was left of the sled for parts to repair and hopefully improve Project Renegade.
-The repairs started by removing my damaged inner chain case which was split by forces from the damaged bottom gear.
 This was replaced with the chain case from the Formula.
-Unfortunately the Formula did not have reverse, so for the time being I will have to do without as two of my damaged gears were part of the reverse system, but at least my sled will be ride able.
+Unfortunately the Formula did not have reverse, so for the time being I will have to do without as two of my damaged gears were part of the reverse system, but at least my sled is now ride able.
 During this swap I chose a 22/43 gear set from my parts stock pile which should work well in all conditions.
-I removed the rear suspension to replace a cracked suspension arm using a replacement part from the Formula.
+Next I removed the rear suspension to replace a cracked suspension arm utilizing a replacement part from the Formula.

-This was a great upgrade as the 583 is much more powerful than the 500 due to increased displacement and the addition of RAVE valves that my 500 did not have.
+This was a great upgrade as the 583 is much more powerful than the 500 due to increased displacement and the addition of RAVE valves which my 500 did not have.
 Unfortunately on my 2nd run of the year the oiler failed on the 583 and the engine melted down.
-In one evening I swapped back to my trusty 500 and installed a new primary clutch purchased from Reid's Used Parts.
+In one more evening I swapped back to my trusty 500 and installed a used primary clutch purchased from Reid's Used Parts.
 It was a busy year, although I'm disappointed that the 583 swap didn't pan out for very long, I'm glad to have this project back on the snow.

 This year I also installed a pair of free hand guards from Sooley,